Alternate history: Television

 1983 is set on a world where the Iron Curtain never fell and the Cold War continues until the present (2003).

 An Englishman's Castle tells the story of the writer of a soap opera in a 1970s England which lost World War II.
 England is run by a collaborator government which strains to maintain a normal appearance of British life.
 Slowly, however, the writer begins to uncover the truth.

+The graphic novel and TV series, Chainsaw Man is set in an alternate timeline where the Soviet Union never dismantled and remains a global superpower.

-In the Community episode "Remedial Chaos Theory," each of the six members of the study group rolls a die to decide who has to go downstairs to accept a pizza delivery for the group, creating 6 different alternative worlds.
-Characters from the worst universe, "darkest timeline," would later appear in the "prime universe".
+In the Community episode "Remedial Chaos Theory", each of the six members of the study group rolls a die to decide who has to go downstairs to accept a pizza delivery for the group, creating 6 different alternative worlds.
+Characters from the worst universe, "darkest timeline", would later appear in the "prime universe".

 Confederate was a planned HBO series set on a world where the south won the US Civil War.
 Social media backlash during pre-production led to the series being cancelled with no episodes produced.

 Counterpart tells of a United Nations agency that is responsible for monitoring passage between alternative worlds.
 Two of the worlds, Alpha and Prime, are locked in a cold war.

 The Court-Martial of George Armstrong Custer is a 1977 telemovie where George Custer survives the Battle of Little Bighorn and faces a court martial hearing over his incompetence.

 C.S.A.: The Confederate States of America presents itself as a British TV documentary uncovering some of the dark secrets of the Confederacy on a world where the south won the US Civil War.

 Dark Skies tells that much of history having been shaped since the 1940s by a government conspiracy with aliens.
 One race of aliens can take over humans, while those immune to the alien's control fight back.

 Doctor Whos main character has visited two alternative worlds in the TV show and several in its spin off media.
 The Third Doctor visits a world with a fascist Great Britain on the brink of destruction in Inferno, while the Tenth Doctor visits a Britain that has a President and blimps are a common form of transportation beset by Cybermen in Rise of the Cybermen / The Age of Steel.
 The Seventh Doctor faces a threat from an alternative world in Battlefield, where magic is real and the alternative version of The Doctor is hinted to be that reality's Merlin.